08Aristodemus24/signal-gender-predictor/notes.md

 * `azure.core.exceptions.SerializationError: Unable to build a model: Unable to deserialize to object:` type error encountered when using `adf_client.linked_services.create_or_update` typically indicates an issue with the function app key provided in the `AzureFunctionLinkedService()` class where if the key is not passed in `SecureString()` from `azure.mgmt.datafactory.models` e.g. `SecureString(value="<some secret key of a function apps specificfunction>")`

+* if you accidentally commit secrets what you should do is remove the secret from the file/s and then run `git commit --amend --all`

 # Articles, Videos, Papers:
 * terraform tutorial for setting up azure services via code: https://developer.hashicorp.com/terraform/tutorials/azure-get-started/infrastructure-as-code
 * end to end azure DE tutorial: https://www.youtube.com/watch?v=lyp8rlpJc3k&list=PLCBT00GZN_SAzwTS-SuLRM547_4MUHPuM&index=45&t=5222s